mcwhittemore/sunlight-congress-api/README.md

 	* in - the field is a string that is one of these values (separated by "|")
 	* nin - the field is a string that is not one of these values (separated by "|")
 	* exists - the field is both present and non-null (supply "true" or "false")

+#### page(pagenumber, [pagesize])

+Provides control over the pages SCApi returns to you.

+	sca.votes().page(2, 5); //return page 2 of votes where the pagesize is 5 items.

+* pagenumber: which page to have returned.
+* pagesize: how many items to return on a page.
+Defaults to 20.
+Max is 50.

+#### fields(field1, field2, ..., fieldN)

+Provides control over which fields to have SCApi return to you.
+This is very helpful, as the API returns default fields only if this is not used.

+This function takes any number of arguments.
+Each argument will be added the request string.

+	sca.votes().fields("year", "chamber") //returns the YEAR and CHAMBER fields from votes

+#### order(field, [direction])

+Provides control over the ordering of results.
+This is vital to pagination returns.

+	sca.votes().order("year", "desc"); //orders the result of votes by year from newest to oldest

+If you want to multiorder a call, use the order function twice.

+	//orders the results by chamber from a to z and then by year from newest to oldest. sca.votes().order("chamber", "asc").order("year");

+* field: which field to sort by.
+* direction: how to direct.
+Two options, desc and asc.
+Defaults to desc.

 #### call(success, [failure])